-Patients who are unable to tolerate persistent eye dryness or engage in the activities that bear a risk of eye trauma should avoid this procedure.
+Patients who are unable to tolerate persistent eye dryness or engage in activities that bear a risk of eye trauma should avoid this procedure.
 Possible complications include flap dislocation, epithelial ingrowth, infections and tear dysfunction.
-Thus before undergoing a refractive procedure such as LASIK, risks and benefits should be carefully weighted.
+Thus before undergoing a refractive procedure such as LASIK, risks and benefits should be carefully weighed.

 Outcomes of the procedure

-Safety of LASIK procedure can be defined as the number and percentage of eyes that lose two or more lines of best spectacle-corrected visual acuity.
+Safety of the LASIK procedure can be defined as the number and percentage of eyes that lose two or more lines of best spectacle-corrected visual acuity.
 Efficacy can be defined as the percentage of eyes with an uncorrected visual acuity of 20/20 or better.

-Both efficacy and safety of LASIK has improved with experience and better equipment, and the recovery of optical quality usually occurs within one week (although for some people it may take up to 6 months).
-For low to moderate myopia, safety of LASIK is in the range from 0 to 7% and its efficacy from 95 to 100%.
-For moderate to high myopia, safety range is between 0 and 3.2% and efficacy between 55 and 94%.
+Both efficacy and safety of LASIK have improved with experience and better equipment, and the recovery of optical quality usually occurs within one week (although for some people it may take up to 6 months).
+For low to moderate myopia, the safety of LASIK is in the range from 0 to 7% and its efficacy from 95 to 100%.
+For moderate to high myopia, the safety range is between 0 and 3.2% and efficacy between 55 and 94%.

 As there is a tendency for regression to myopia, a significant number of patients require a second surgery to improve correction.
 Biological differences in wound healing responses are a major factor limiting the predictability of refractive surgery.
 Still, for patients with high degrees of myopia, even retreatment is often preferable to using thick eyeglasses.